Sabine2021/ELK-STACK/README.md

   - "python3-pip": Package used to install Python software.

 - Install the following Docker module "pip" package:
-  - docker: Python client for Docker.
+  - "docker": Python client for docker.
 Required by Ansbile to control the state of Docker containers.

 - Set the "vm.max_map_count" to "262144".
   - This configures the "ELK" VM (the machine being configured) to use more memory virtual memory.